-If you’re dining with family or friends who are also conscious of the calories, you might be looking at the choose your own feast menu.
+If it’s a special occasion you might want to go all out and looking at the choose your own feast menu.
 You can choose between two or three dishes, with two sides.
-For groups, this is ideal, but can it be low calorie?

 The lowest calorie feast combo at Red Lobster would be a 7 oz.
-Wood-Grilled Sirloin (290 calories) Broiled Bay Scallops (230 calories), and if you were to choose a third option, you could also add Walt’s Favorite Shrimp (380 calories).
+Wood-Grilled Sirloin with Walt’s Favorite Shrimp (560 calories).